pzivich/Delicatessen/docs/Optimization Advice.rst

 --------------------

 If neither of those works, increasing the number of iterations is a good next place to start.
-The default is ``5000`` but can easily be increased via ``MEstimator(...).estimate(..., maxiter=10000)``.
+The default is ``5000`` but can easily be increased via the ``maxiter`` optional argument in the ``estimate()`` function.

 Different optimization
 ----------------------

-By default, ``MEstimator`` uses the Levenberg-Marquardt for root-finding and ``GMMEstimator`` uses the BFGS for minimization.
-However, ``delicatessen`` also supports other algorithms available in ``scipy.optimize``.
+By default, ``MEstimator`` uses the Levenberg-Marquardt for root-finding and ``GMMEstimator`` uses the BFGS for minimization. ``delicatessen`` also supports other algorithms available in ``scipy.optimize``.
 Additionally, custom or manual root-finding algorithms can be used.
 Some algorithms may have better operating characteristics for particular types of problems.

 Non-smooth equations